 In this paper, we present more applications of our previous work from (1) to (3), further demonstrating the power of these tools in dealing with the Dehn surgeries of knots: we upgrade the integral surgery formula proved in \cite{LY2022integral1} to a rational surgery formula; we study the $0$-surgery for knots inside $S^3$, which is a missing case in \cite{LY2022integral1}; we study almost L-space knots, which admit a surgery with next-to-minimal framed instanton homology, and we present the computations of many new families of the framed instanton homology of $3$-manifolds, including most Seifert fibered $3$-manifolds with non-zero orbifold degrees, the Dehn surgery along a large family of alternating knots and all twisted Whitehead doubles, and splicings of the complement of a twist knot with the complement of an arbitrary knot in $S^3$.
 Below, we give an outline of the contents of individual sections, providing more details of these results.

 \quad

 {\bf Section} \ref{sec: preliminaries}.
 We review notations and results about surgery formulae in \cite{LY2021large,LY2022integral1}.
-We truncate the integral surgery formula to make them simpler for further usage.
+We truncate the integral surgery formula to make it simpler for further usage.
 As a byproduct, we weaken the assumption on the large coefficient in the large surgery formula.
-Especially, when $K$ is null-homologous, the integer $2g(K)-1$ is large enough to apply the large surgery formula, while in \cite{LY2021large} the minimal integer is $2g(K)+1$.
+In particular, when $K$ is null-homologous, the integer $2g(K)-1$ is large enough to apply the large surgery formula, while in \cite{LY2021large}, the minimal integer is $2g(K)+1$.

 \quad